tooxoot/GAN_project/questions.md

   None
  for ba kluver als zweit
 3. Why has the appliance of relu such a huge impact?
+4. Why use sigmoid on G and layer_out on D???

 Meeting 28.11.17
 to next sequenzial data